 When experimenting with these principles, I got the idea to make a little plug-in – JENS – that makes the use of directional bands fast and convenient.
-And if you haven’t done so yet, you can get JENS as an Audio Unit plug-in for free by subscribing to my email newsletter!
-Just click here and type in you first name and email address.
-You’ll instantly receive your download link to JENS.
-And you’ll also start receiving my weekly newsletter with exclusive news around the blog and more useful tools and tricks!
+You can download JENS as a macOS Audio Unit plug-in for free by clicking here.

 Have you tried out JENS yet?
 If you have, share your experiences and usage tips with the community in the comments!